OleksiiPasichnyk/Terraform/k8s/example_packman/README.md

 Ensure you are in the proper Kubernetes cluster:

 3. **Set Kubernetes Namespace**
-Make sure you are using the proper namespace (default):
+Make sure you are using the proper namespace (pacman):

 4. **Deploy MongoDB**
 Apply the MongoDB deployment and check the pod logs: